 So while it’s true that as a city we should be able to accomplish multiple objectives at the same time, we can’t do everything simultaneously.
 And hosting a major event like the Olympics is inevitably going to mean deprioritising some of those other important goals.
 It’s theoretically possible that the Olympics could act as a catalyst for housing more low-income Brisbanites, or for more funding and support for the arts, but the practical reality is that the scale of an event like the Olympics means the energy of elected leaders, opinion leaders and other power-holders in society will also be diverted away from other crucial issues.
 This is perhaps partly what the political establishment wants.

 The Olympics will inevitably be a kickarse party.
-But it will also serve as a major distraction from deeper systemic fragilities and injustices.
+But it will also serve as a major distraction from deeper systemic fragilities and injustices that must not be overlooked.

 Ok so what now?